17 SHOWS, JULY 14 - JULY 31, 2022

-It is certainly a propitious moment for a theatrical concert celebrating cannabis to hit New York’s off-off-Broadway scene, as the Empire State this year actually legalized.
+It is certainly a propitious moment for a theatrical concert celebrating cannabis to hit New York’s off-off-Broadway scene, as the Empire State last year actually legalized.
 And adult-use dispensaries are projected to open in rhe Fall.

 Five years in the making, Cannabis!
 A Viper Vaudeville seeks to be didactic as well as fun, tracing the plant from its origins on the remote steppes of Central Asia straight through the hip-hop culture that animates the show.

 The greening of NYC theater scene